J0K3RS-L4UGH/Hackers-Toolbox/README.md

 # Hackers-Toolbox
 A collection of tools for ethical/white hat hackers.
-This does not require root and is just linux terminal-based.
 **Please do not use for malicious purposes.**
 **Please check how legal these tools are in your country.**